 Does a finished basement raise your taxes?

 Yes, a finished basement does raise your taxes.
-In many cases finishing a basement will be additional living space to your home, which means that when your house is assessed, it will increase in value.
+In many cases finishing a basement will be additional living space to your home, which means that when your house is assessed by a building inspector, it will increase in value.
 Which in turn raises your taxes.

 Does a basement count as a floor?